As one of 6 Councilors on Peachland Town Council, I serve as your representative. Your 7th representative is your Mayor.

 Visit these BLOGS to voice your opinion!
 Contact Pete Coolio to share your thoughts & ideas.
 I’m always up for a coffee downtown!

 There are a lot of Peachlanders with a lot of great ideas out there.
+Believe it or not, these ideas DO NOT die in the street and they end up getting heard in a variety of ways.
+Your opinion matters.
 Please consider these pages as another way for us to stay engaged.

-These blogs are about sharing ideas… I want to know what you think.
-Tell me about the events you’d like to see in Peachland.
+These blogs are about sharing ideas… I need to know what you think.
+Tell me about the events you’d like to see in Peachland?
 If you have ideas for the water front, I’d love to know.
 I am your representative on Council, and I want to ensure that each and every one of us has a voice.